The grant application is closed.

 special, one-time, safety-related efforts.
 Any equipment purchased with this grant must stay in the agency’s ownership for a minimum of five years unless it is

 consumable or becomes expired.
-A total of $10,000 will be awarded each year with a maximum grant amount of $2,000 per project, which must be used within two years.
+The maximum grant amount is $2,000 per project, which must be used within two years.

 Organizations previously awarded a safety grant in years prior to 2017 are eligible to apply; however, it must be for a new project proposal.
 Only one grant application